biocore/unifrac/docs/compile_cpu.README.md

 However, you may be able to get slightly faster results by locally compiling your own binaries.

 Note: UniFrac supports only Linux and MacOS builds.
-One can however run on Windoows systems, too, using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+One can however run on Windows systems, too, using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Anaconda